 Begin your three-day journey through the Sacred Valley of the Inca.
 In Awanacancha, learn about the history of llamas and other camelids that call this region home.
 Test your bargaining skills in the colorful stalls of Pisac's famous market and visit the studio of an artist who uses ancient Peruvian ceramic techniques.
 Continue to Inkaterra Hacienda Urubamba, a Unique Lodge of the World perched on the emerald slopes of the Sacred Valley.
-This evening, join the lodge bartender in the hacienda's cozy lounge for an exclusive lesson on how to make the perfect pisco sour, Peru's national drink.
-Inkaterra Hacienda Urubamba (B, L)
+This evening, join a naturalist in the lodge's on-site Chicha House for a hands-on lesson in brewing, chicha de jora, a popular local drink.

 Follow the Sacred Valley's most scenic roads, passing through a patchwork of verdant fields set beneath snowcapped peaks.
 At The Center of Traditional Textiles of Cusco, learn about Andean textiles at a private weaving demonstration.
 Traditional weaving and wool-dying practices have been recently revived thanks to the efforts of National Geographic grantee Nilda Callañaupa, a master weaver native to the valley.
 See the terraced remains of impressive Inca agriculture systems at Chinchero and Moray.
 Then visit the white salt mines stacked on the slopes of Maras.
 The next day, explore the town of Ollantaytambo, where colonial buildings were erected upon the original Inca street plan.
 This afternoon, learn about everyday life in the Andean village of Patakancha.

 Make your way to Machu Picchu, the renowned 15th-century Inca citadel rediscovered by Hiram Bingham in 1911 and excavated with support from the National Geographic Society.
 Choose to take the scenic train ride from Ollantaytambo to Machu Picchu Pueblo (also known as Aguas Calientes).
 Or disembark early for an optional trek on the Inca Trail with a private guide (this option must be reserved in advance so that permits can be secured).
 Hike through lesser-known Inca ruins to the famous Sun Gate, where you can take in your first views of Machu Picchu.
 Your home for the next two nights is Inkaterra Machu Picchu Pueblo Hotel, a National Geographic Unique Lodge nestled within its own private rain forest reserve just below the citadel.
 At twilight, stroll through the grounds with a lodge guide to hear the sounds of the rain forest.

-Rise early to catch a dazzling sunrise over Machu Picchu.
+Rise early to catch the early morning light Machu Picchu.
 During a tour of the ruins with a private guide, learn about the Inca's incredible construction feats and day-to-day life in the ancient city.
-Spend the rest of the day on your own, immersed in the magic of this mysterious and awe-inspiring site.
+Spend the day immersed in the magic of this mysterious and awe-inspiring site.

 Go on a guided nature walk through the lush grounds of the lodge, where hundreds of orchid, bird, and butterfly species make their home.
 Enjoy a private guided visit to the lodge's spectacled bear rehabilitation program before traveling back to Cusco, where you have another free afternoon to explore.

 Fly from Cusco to Lima, the capital of Peru.
 Tour the cathedral and other colonial buildings of the historic center, a World Heritage site, and examine pre-Columbian treasures at the Larco Herrera Museum.
 This afternoon, transfer back to the airport to catch your flight home.

 National Geographic Private Expeditions are specially crafted itineraries designed for independent travelers that combine guided excursions, fascinating insights into culture and wildlife, and top accommodations.
 Simply select a trip and decide whom you'd like to travel with and when you want to travel.
 We'll take care of the rest.